furudean/sl-tv/README.md

 the system consists of three components;

 - a web frontend that embeds content from hosts
-- LSL scripts that provide controls and open said embeds as shared media in-world
+- LSL scripts that open & control said embeds as shared media in-world
 - helpful APIs for parsing video metadata from provided URLs

 ## developing